lost in translation (the californian takes asia)

 DAY 10: PHUKET

-It's our last day in Thailand, so we take a Thai cooking class!
+It's our last day in Thailand, so we take a Thai cooking class before we leave!
+We made pad thai and curry.

 And now for my favorite part: lost in translation, AKA all of the poorly-interpreted, mistranslated, or just plain funny signs that I collected around Asia.
 It's amusing, but it also puts a lot of things into perspective.
 This is the reason I love traveling.
 It opens your eyes so much and changes the way you perceive the world; it changes way you judge the things and the people around you.
 People are quick to make fun of the way Asian immigrants in America speak, but few admire the guts it takes to survive in this so-called "melting pot."
 I always wonder how we sound to them, how our strange American idioms come across.
 And I have a lot of respect for people who learn English, who make an effort to speak in a way completely unfamiliar to them, who live in a place where they are constantly treated like outsiders.
 It makes me realize that so much of this country is largely xenophobic, even in this day and age—just look at the Trump campaign, which preys on a fear of outsiders and promises security via ethnic purity.